thedude0606/manusoptions/PROGRESS.md

 3. Optimize performance for multi-timeframe calculations if needed
 4. Continue updating documentation to reflect the new functionality
 5. Consider adding visual indicators for fields that have been updated via streaming data
+6. Implement caching for normalized contract keys to improve performance